Fionn-Orourke/SOC-FPGA/index.md

 ## Challenges & Lessons Learned

 The most challenging part of the project was mastering timing for smooth animation and resets, along with learning to use registers correctly for switch-controlled behavior.
-Ensuring synthesis and implemented hardware matched the simulated design required several iterations, especially to fine-tune counter widths and handle wraparound conditions.
-The project reinforced best practices for modular, well-documented HDL and design for testability.
+Ensuring synthesis and implemented hardware matched the simulated design required several iterations, especially to fine-tune counter widths and handle wraparound conditions. a challenge that i did not overcome is the switch implementation, i tried using hardware friendly code like using shifts instead of devisions in my shift change section. i cannot run a behavioral simulation to help me

 ---